Avidian Wealth Solutions LLC Buys 983 Shares of Alliant Energy Co. (NASDAQ:LNT)

-Avidian Wealth Solutions LLC boosted its holdings in shares of Alliant Energy Co.
-(NASDAQ:LNT – Get Rating) by 27.7% in the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 4,532 shares of the company’s stock after buying an additional 983 shares during the period.
-Avidian Wealth Solutions LLC’s holdings in Alliant Energy were worth $283,000 as of its most recent SEC filing.
+Avidian Wealth Solutions LLC lifted its position in Alliant Energy Co.
+(NASDAQ:LNT – Get Rating) by 27.7% during the first quarter, HoldingsChannel.com reports.
+The fund owned 4,532 shares of the company’s stock after purchasing an additional 983 shares during the period.
+Avidian Wealth Solutions LLC’s holdings in Alliant Energy were worth $283,000 at the end of the most recent quarter.

-A number of other large investors have also added to or reduced their stakes in the company.
-MCF Advisors LLC bought a new stake in Alliant Energy during the 1st quarter valued at approximately $29,000.
-Intelligent Financial Strategies bought a new position in Alliant Energy in the 4th quarter worth $31,000.
-Prospera Financial Services Inc bought a new position in shares of Alliant Energy during the 1st quarter valued at about $45,000.
-Quent Capital LLC purchased a new stake in Alliant Energy in the 4th quarter worth about $53,000.
-Finally, Covestor Ltd purchased a new position in shares of Alliant Energy during the fourth quarter worth approximately $73,000.
-Hedge funds and other institutional investors own 75.25% of the company’s stock.
+Several other hedge funds have also recently bought and sold shares of LNT.
+BlackRock Inc. boosted its position in Alliant Energy by 5.3% during the fourth quarter.
+BlackRock Inc. now owns 27,301,825 shares of the company’s stock worth $1,678,241,000 after purchasing an additional 1,374,318 shares during the period.
+JPMorgan Chase & Co. boosted its holdings in Alliant Energy by 139.9% in the fourth quarter.
+JPMorgan Chase & Co. now owns 2,315,353 shares of the company’s stock valued at $142,325,000 after acquiring an additional 1,350,224 shares during the last quarter.
+Victory Capital Management Inc. lifted its stake in Alliant Energy by 16.6% in the first quarter.
+Victory Capital Management Inc. now owns 6,965,249 shares of the company’s stock valued at $432,107,000 after buying an additional 993,290 shares during the period.
+Vaughan Nelson Investment Management L.P. lifted its stake in Alliant Energy by 61.5% in the first quarter.
+Vaughan Nelson Investment Management L.P. now owns 944,989 shares of the company’s stock valued at $59,043,000 after buying an additional 359,994 shares during the period.
+Finally, Invesco Ltd. raised its position in shares of Alliant Energy by 9.2% during the fourth quarter.
+Invesco Ltd. now owns 3,657,419 shares of the company’s stock worth $224,821,000 after purchasing an additional 307,430 shares during the period.
+75.25% of the stock is currently owned by institutional investors and hedge funds.

-In other Alliant Energy news, Director Nancy Joy Falotico acquired 1,200 shares of the company’s stock in a transaction that occurred on Thursday, June 9th.
-The stock was bought at an average price of $61.00 per share, with a total value of $73,200.00.
-Following the completion of the purchase, the director now owns 1,210 shares of the company’s stock, valued at $73,810.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Corporate insiders own 0.26% of the company’s stock.
+In related news, Director Nancy Joy Falotico purchased 1,200 shares of the business’s stock in a transaction on Thursday, June 9th.
+The stock was acquired at an average price of $61.00 per share, with a total value of $73,200.00.
+Following the completion of the acquisition, the director now owns 1,210 shares of the company’s stock, valued at approximately $73,810.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+0.26% of the stock is owned by company insiders.

-Alliant Energy (NASDAQ:LNT – Get Rating) last issued its earnings results on Thursday, August 4th.
-The company reported $0.63 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.58 by $0.05.
+Alliant Energy (NASDAQ:LNT – Get Rating) last posted its quarterly earnings results on Thursday, August 4th.
+The company reported $0.63 earnings per share for the quarter, topping the consensus estimate of $0.58 by $0.05.
 Alliant Energy had a return on equity of 11.64% and a net margin of 17.79%.
-The firm had revenue of $943.00 million for the quarter, compared to analysts’ expectations of $871.33 million.
-During the same quarter last year, the business earned $0.57 earnings per share.
-The company’s revenue was up 15.4% compared to the same quarter last year.
-As a group, analysts anticipate that Alliant Energy Co. will post 2.8 EPS for the current fiscal year.
+The firm had revenue of $943.00 million during the quarter, compared to analysts’ expectations of $871.33 million.
+During the same quarter in the previous year, the business earned $0.57 earnings per share.
+The company’s revenue was up 15.4% on a year-over-year basis.
+On average, research analysts anticipate that Alliant Energy Co. will post 2.8 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, August 15th.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, August 15th.
 Investors of record on Friday, July 29th will be given a dividend of $0.428 per share.
+This represents a $1.71 dividend on an annualized basis and a yield of 2.70%.
 The ex-dividend date of this dividend is Thursday, July 28th.
-This represents a $1.71 annualized dividend and a dividend yield of 2.70%.
-Alliant Energy’s payout ratio is 61.73%.
+Alliant Energy’s dividend payout ratio (DPR) is presently 61.73%.

 Alliant Energy Profile